-Did you know that conversion rates on mobile are about 40 percent lower than those on desktop?
-This means companies could be doing more to increase conversions among mobile users.
+For example, did you know that conversion rates on mobile are about 40 percent lower than those on desktop?
+This means companies are losing out on a valuable source of conversion-ready traffic.

 What Are Conversions?

 A conversion simply refers to any time a customer takes an action that you wanted them to take on your website.

 The most obvious example of a conversion is a purchase, of course.
 However, if you get creative and start thinking about customer habits, you’ll see that there are many other types of conversions that companies need.